ZadeE1/QuickNgp/README.md

 4. place any video that you want to convert into a nerf inside the project folder, then run the **videotoimages.bat** it will ask " - Name of video inside **Where ever you decided the project path to be**: " and respond with the video file name - an example **VIDEO.MP4** it will then ask, " - Frames per second ( 5 recommended ): " - high fps will produce better nerf models but will negatively impact preformance
 5. run **imagestonerf.bat** the speed of this process may depend on what hardware you are running
 6. (**OPTIONAL**) running **openproject.bat** will open instant-ngp and immediately start training

+this may still have bugs and it would be appreciated if you create an issue post